-For starters, just make sure you empty your bottles; no need to wash them before recycling.
+For starters, just make sure you empty your bottles; no need to wash them with soap before recycling.
 One thing you could also do is absorb everything about recycling.
-Know what to recycle and not to recycle.
+Know what to and not to recycle.
 One thing is for sure, having correct and clear information is very much important.
 An example is stated via The Conversation, which said:

 One example is plastic shopping bags, which many supermarkets urge their customers to recycle by placing them in dedicated bins on the shop premises.
 But this might prompt shoppers to think that plastic bags can be recycled in their kerbside collection too, which is typically not the case.
 And, as we saw above, relatively few householders check their local council’s website for the right information.

-In order to reduce waste and the use of natural resources, we must make sure to properly segregate recyclable items.
+To reduce waste and the use of natural resources, we must make sure to properly segregate recyclable items.
 Choose the correct bin to put your recyclable items in.
 In this case, many types of bottles go into the yellow bin.
 Items going into the yellow bin include:

 - Aluminium cans and lids

 - Steel cans and lids

 - Aerosol cans – see our blog on spray paint recycling